zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

 The errors will also be added to the result object and show up when printing the result.

-While the hessian approximation has many advantages, it may not hold well for certain loss functions, especially for asymetric uncertainties.
+While the hessian approximation has many advantages, it may not hold well for certain loss functions, especially for asymmetric uncertainties.
 It is also possible to use a more CPU-intensive error calculating with the ``errors`` method.
 This has the advantage of taking into account all the correlations and can describe well a a loss minimum that is not well approximated by a quadratic function *(it is however not valid in the case of weights and takes considerably longer).* It estimates the lower and upper uncertainty independently.